jme/clj-m1-notes/index.md

 <hr/>

-**MacVim**
+**MacVim**\
-I use [this](https://macvim-dev.github.io/macvim/) on the MBA and it installed as usual on the Mini.
-But as it currently is still a Intel x86 binary it will need to run under Rosetta, the x86 -> M1 translation utility.
+I use this editor on the MBA and it [installed as usual on the Mini.](https://macvim-dev.github.io/macvim/) But as it currently is still a Intel x86 binary it will need to run under Rosetta, the x86 -> M1 translation utility.

 The 'translation' ops are fast (< 1m) and one-time.
 MacVim then launches normally.
 As fast as ever.